It’s a long one, but this is on my heart to share in light of the tragic suicides of Kate Spade and Anthony Bordain.

 I know what it’s like to scream with all your might and yet not a sound comes out.
 No one can hear you.

-If you have never heard me speak or visited my website, you may not know there was a time in my life when I wanted to end it all.
+If you have never heard me speak or visited my About Me page, you may not know there was a time in my life when I wanted to end it all.

 A victim of date rape.
 Ridiculed by the courts.
 Unable to go home.
 Stalked.
 Terrified.